 Contract enforcement also continues to be relatively expensive.
 The World Bank reports that the total cost of enforcement is roughly 26.9 percent of the value of a claim.
 Time is also an issue, with it taking, on average, 650 days to complete this process.

-Expanding a business to a new country, even one as business-friendly as Ireland, presents unique challenges.
-Without a firm grasp on the evolving nature of local laws, regulations and business practices, expanding businesses can face the possibility of delayed entry, rising costs, tax penalties—or even civil or criminal litigation.
+Doing business in a new country, even one as business-friendly as Ireland, presents unique challenges.
+Without a firm grasp on the evolving nature of local laws, regulations and business practices, growing businesses can face the possibility of delayed entry, rising costs, tax penalties—or even civil or criminal litigation.